TIBCOSoftware/mashling-recipes/recipes/fcm/mashling-fcm-push-notifications/README.md

-# Mashling Push Notifications using FCM
+# Mashling Push Notifications using Firebase

 This recipe demonstrates how **Mashling** can send push notifications to its registred desktop chrome clients using Firebase.

-Pictorial representation of the recipe solution.
+Pictorial representation of the recipe solution:
 ![Screenshot](mashling_fcm.png)

 * STEP 1: Open Mashling push notification web application using Chrome.